- Frequently asked questions

-These languages are the 800 pound gorilla's in the room with regard to systems programming, embedded software engineering, and also, chess engines.
+These languages are the 800 pound gorilla's in the room with regard to systems programming, embedded software engineering, and also, chess programming.
 The reason is that these languages compile down to native machine code which runs at lightning speed, so they can be used to obtain maximum performance.
 Also, these languages have also been around for a long time.
 They are well known, and a lot of open source code is floating around the internet, ready to be used.
 While all of this can be an advantage, there are also some drawbacks.

 There are other problems I could list, but most of them come down to the fact that C, as of 2020, was designed 47 years ago.
 Think about that.
 In the world of computers, 47 years ago is akin to prehistory.
 Even though newer versions of C and C++ are adding more modern features, they can never escape their (unsafe) roots completely.

-And, one of the main reasons to avoid C or C++ when writing a chess engine specifically, isn't technical at all.
+One of the main reasons to avoid C or C++ when writing a chess engine specifically, isn't technical at all.
 In my case, it's personal.
 Everybody has a chess engine written in C or C++; using a different language is more the exception than the rule.
 I want mine to be written in a different language.

 Preferably, that would be a language as fast as C or C++, but avoiding most or even all the pitfalls of those languages.
 I've looked at different options such as C#, Go, Ada, and others.
 In the end I chose Rust.
 Even though Rust itself is not a perfect language and it can't solve all the problems (it's still possible to create subtle bugs or crash the program), it goes a long way in making memory management and threading a lot easier.

 In short, the Rust programming language can be summed up as such:

 - Statically typed with type inference.
 If a variable has a certain type, the compiler will enforce that type.
 If you use this type in combination with functions and other types, the compiler will often know by inference what the type of other variables should be, and enforces that too.